-The software and software services business is changing, and with that the sales proposal becomes ever more important.
+The software services business is changing, and with that the software proposal becomes ever more important to your sales success.

 Software Proposal Template: a huge timesaver for building your software proposals.